NMagpie/PTR3/README.md

 and using language you wish, the only point it has to create TCP connection and follow several rules that are mentioned below.

+> Note: You can dockerize all three projects, just by firstly running `runDocker.sh` in every project.
+Pulling docker image of mongodb
+(docker pull mongo) and rtp server (mentionet below) and then running `runCompose.sh` you can compose and run all the images together and then run whole project with one producer and one consumer.

 All the diagrams and documents are located in folder `docs`.

+For all the Apps, you can find configuration in `/src/resources/application.conf`.
+There you can configure network addresses for Apps (like `hostname`, `messagebroker` and address of mongodb server.
+For every value default is `localhost`).

 # Main Components